- What is PATH?

 - Can I do an informational interview?

-While we are not able to provide informational interviews, we do host quarterly Community Coffees in our Seattle headquarters for students and job seekers.
+While we are not able to provide informational interviews, we do host quarterly Community Coffees at our Seattle headquarters.
+Please email firstname.lastname@example.org for more information. .

 - What is PATH Vaccine Solutions?